raesene/container_sec_workstation/README.md

 ## Tools List - EC2

 If you install the EC2 playbook it will setup a [Code-Server](https://github.com/coder/code-server) instance on 443/TCP and then hook-up [Caddy](https://caddyserver.com/) to it to provide a reverse proxy with TLS.

-If you have a DNSimple account and want to use that uncomment the setup_dnsimple_name.yml task and set the relevant variables.

 ## TODO